aarmonis/cloudResumeChallenge/README.md

     - differences between static websites and dynamic web applications
     - cloudfront accesses the private S3 bucket
     - route53 maps the cf distro to my domain

+# Step 3: Add React Component for visitor count
+- add react component for VisitorCount
+- integrate into App.js in the header.
+- TODO modularize all components.